HanjalaShihab/JS-Practice/README.md

-This repository is just my javaScript code practice and some informations within them.Nothing else.
+This repository consists of just my javaScript code practices and some informations within them.Nothing else.